anacweeks/anacweeks.github.io/_pages/inprogress.md

 nav_order: 4
 ---

-"Take a Load Off?
-Not for Mothers: Gender, Cognitive Labor, and the Limits of Time and Money."
-Forthcoming, Socius (with Helen Kowalewska and Leah Ruppanner.)
-SSRN [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5240237).

 "Gender Quota Laws and Women in Cabinets."
-Under review (with Tiffany Barnes and Giulia Venturini). [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5046577).
+Revise & resubmit (with Tiffany Barnes and Giulia Venturini). [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5046577).

 "Thinly Veiled: The Use of Femonationalist Speech in European Parliaments."
-Under review (with Jorge Fernandes and Bonnie M. Meguid).
+Revise & resubmit (with Jorge Fernandes and Bonnie M. Meguid).
 SSRN [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5107245).

 "The Influence of Mental Load Priming on Politicians’ Efficacy and Ambition."
 Working paper (with Anna Helgøy).